clearblueskymind/Keto-Friendly-/daily-closeout-template.md

-# 🌙 Daily Keto Close-Out Template
+# 🌙 Richard’s Daily Keto Close-Out Template
-*A personalized end-of-day wrap-up for staying on track with fat loss, satiety, and peace of mind.*
+*A structured and mindful evening ritual to finalize nutrition, reinforce healthy patterns, and prepare for restorative rest.*

 ---